 The 3,500 foot lighted and paved runway at Mackinac Island Airport is capable of accommodating both private and charter aircraft.
 Depart from your airport and fly directly to Mackinac Island on one of North Country Aviation’s charter aircraft, including the Cessna 421C, Air Carrier Certificate N4CA490Y.
 For more information, including servicing airports and rates, please contact North Country Aviation directly at 800-959-1829.

-Pellston Regional Airport is located 12 miles south of Mackinaw City.
-Air taxi service between the Pellston Regional Airport and Mackinac Island Airport are available 24 hours a day.
-For information, call Great Lakes Air at 906-643-7327.
-Commercial air service to Pellston is available daily through Delta Airlink in Detroit.
+Located just 12 miles south of Mackinaw City, Pellston Regional Airport offers air taxi service between it and Mackinac Island airport.
+Service is available 24 hours a day.
+Contact Great Lakes Air at 906-643-7327 for more information on air taxi service to Mackinac Island.
+Commercial air service to Pellston is also available daily through Delta Airlink in Detroit.

 Mackinaw Shuttle is available at the Pellston Regional Airport for transportation service between the Pellston Airport and the Mackinaw City ferry docks.
 Transportation from other Michigan cities is based on availability, with reservations made in advance.
 Reservations are recommended for ALL modes of transportation—call 231-539-7005.